Networking

 $ sudo ros config set rancher.network.interfaces.eth1.dhcp false

-If you wanted to configure the interfaces through the cloud config file, you’ll need to place interface configurations within the burmilla key.
+If you wanted to configure the interfaces through the cloud config file, you’ll need to place interface configurations within the rancher key.

 #cloud-config